 Any other discounts?

 Make sure you check cashback sites before getting quotes.
-In my experience, all three companies appear and disappear from there fairly frequently.
+In my experience, both companies appear and disappear from there fairly frequently.
 At the time of writing, Direct Line is the only company available on TopCashback, offering £10.50 back.

 Also, take a look at my review of the Hoop app.
 It’s free and allows you to find local groups – a great help to any childminder!